Conformational variability of loops in the SARS-CoV-2 spike protein: Introduction

 The task of structure prediction for flexible loops with multiple distinct conformations has been found to be more challenging than for rigid or inflexible ones \citep{marks2018predicting}.
 Most loop prediction methods are designed to identify the most likely conformation, e.g., with the lowest potential energy \citep{soto2008loop,stein2013improvements,liang2014leap,tang2014fast,wong2017fast,marks2017sphinx}.
 Such methods are typically trained on loop sets where a single conformation for each loop is taken from the PDB and assumed to represent the ground truth \citep{fiser2000modeling}, and thus tend to be more successful at accurately predicting inflexible loops with one `correct' solution.
 Accuracy is typically measured by computing the root-mean-squared deviation (RMSD) of the backbone atoms from the predicted loop conformation to the corresponding one in the PDB.
 In order to study loops that can adopt multiple conformations, prediction methods might instead be applied to generate an ensemble of decoys, which often involves a combination of sampling and scoring steps \citep{barozet2021protein}.
 Then, the success of different methods could be assessed on the basis of whether their generated ensembles include decoys that are close to each of the known conformations \citep{marks2018predicting}.
 For the SARS-CoV-2 S protein, this kind of assessment is a good test on the ability of current methods to explore a range of likely conformations, especially if further mutations were to occur in the flexible loop regions.

 These considerations motivate the main contributions of this paper.
-First, we identify the loop regions from the known PDB structures of the SARS-CoV-2 S protein, and classify each loop according to whether it has been observed to adopt multiple distinct conformations or a single conformation only.
-We also note whether each loop has any sequence variants in the PDB, as these might be associated with structural changes.
+First, we identify the loop regions and sequence variants from the known PDB structures of the SARS-CoV-2 S protein, and use cluster analysis to classify each loop according to whether it has been observed to adopt multiple distinct conformations or a single conformation only.
 Second, we apply four current loop prediction methods on the identified loop regions, to generate ensembles of decoys for each one.
 Third, we discuss the results of these methods and the effectiveness of their application to modeling the loops of the S protein, along with the insights gained via our analyses.